jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: ['__add__', '__class__', '__contains__', [918 chars]ill'] != None

-* I copy the value on the left side of the comparison and replace :doc:`None </data_structures/none>` as the expected value in the test
+* I copy the value on the left side of the comparison and replace :ref:`None` as the expected value in the test

   .. code-block:: python